Police vehicle involved in 2-car crash in Upper Chichester Twp., Pennsylvania

-The crash happened at about 2:30 p.m. on Conchester Highway near Cherry Tree Road, authorities said.
+The crash happened at about 2:30 p.m. on Conchester Highway near Cherry Tree Road, authorities say.

 The road was closed in both directions following the crash.